kitaS24/Engine7/README.md

 # ProjectSetup

-CMake doesn't build OpenAL and puts dll into the Build folder
+CMake does not build OpenAL and puts dll into the Build folder

-if you have ONLY Engine7 (without an example project) keep reading, else just make sure that files exist
+if you are using only Engine7 (without an example project) keep reading, else just make sure that files exist

 1. Get Engine Folder or Example Engine7 Project
 2. create files EntManager.h,EntUser.h,GameEnt.cpp,GameSubsys.cpp in game folder